pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Identifiers 🆔/🆔😃 Identifier talkers/Liveness 📸 script/🆔 Liveness 😃 talker.md

 1. **Why do we need the first call to the [Hosted 📦 domain](<../../../../55 👷 Build domains/Hosteds 📦/📦👥 Hosted domain.md>)?**

-    The first call to the `Liveness` function on the [Hosted 📦 domain](<../../../../55 👷 Build domains/Hosteds 📦/📦👥 Hosted domain.md>) allows the [Identity 🆔 domain](<../../🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) to pass the context data in the backend, instead of sending the context to the [Wallet 🧑‍🦰 app](<../../../../20 🧑‍🦰 UI/Wallets 🧑‍🦰/🧑‍🦰 Wallet app/🧑‍🦰 Wallet 🛠️ app.md>).
+    The first call to the `Liveness` function on the [Hosted 📦 domain](<../../../../55 👷 Build domains/Hosteds 📦/📦👥 Hosted domain.md>) allows the [Identifier 🆔 domain](<../../🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) to pass the context data in the backend, instead of sending the context to the [Wallet 🧑‍🦰 app](<../../../../20 🧑‍🦰 UI/Wallets 🧑‍🦰/🧑‍🦰 Wallet app/🧑‍🦰 Wallet 🛠️ app.md>).
     * This increases privacy, as the context is a personally identifiable information (PII) that should not be exposed to the client side.

     ---